tlyy/HCG/README.md

 To install the repository, simply run `pip install -r requirements.txt`.
 Note that depending on your operating system and cuda version extra steps may be necessary to successfully install JAX: please see [the JAX install instructions](https://pypi.org/project/jax/) for guidance.
-For DMControl,
-intstall the osmesa with `apt install libosmesa6`.

 ## Training